galaxyproject/training-material/CONTRIBUTING.md

 This repository is a project of unification of the Galaxy training material.
 You can find more information about this project in this [small presentation](https://training.galaxyproject.org/training-material/topics/contributing/tutorials/introduction/slides.html)

-By contributing, you agree that we may redistribute your work under [this repository's license](LICENSE.md).
+By contributing, you agree that we may redistribute your work under [this repository's license](LICENSE.md) and our [AI policy](AI-policy.md).

 We will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.